ghewgill/neon-lang/docs/index.md

     END IF

 The executor searches for an exception handler that can handle the given expression type, and execution resumes with the exception handler.
-If no exception handler is found, the program terminates with a message.
+If no exception handler is found, the program terminates with a message and stack trace.

 <a name="statements-repeat"></a>